 EDS 262.
 Seminar in Counseling: Job Placement.
 Analyzes and practice of job-seeking skills, employer information base, and job placement of the handicapped.
-Spring only.
-3 units.
+Units: 3.0.

 EDS 263.
 Case Practices in Vocational Rehabilitation Counseling.
-Formulation of individual rehabilitation plans as a joint clientcounselor process; rehabilitation case records used to foster understanding of the disabled client and his problems.
+Formulation of individual rehabilitation plans as a joint client-counselor process; rehabilitation case records used to foster understanding of the disabled client and his problems.
 Prerequisite: EDC 170 and approval as a candidate for the MS degree in vocational rehabilitation counseling.
-3 units.
+Units: 3.0.

 EDS 264.
 Seminar in Counseling: Work Evaluation.
 Study of the work evaluation process and the modalities utilized, with emphasis on the use of work evaluation in the rehabilitation process.
-Fall only.
-3 units.
+Units: 3.0.

 EDS 265.
 Current Issues in Counseling: Disabled.
 Examination of myths regarding the disabled client.
 Course includes an exploration of counseling families with a disabled member, the impact of disability upon sexuality and upon interpersonal relationships.
 Factual data will be presented.
 The student's attitude toward the disabled will be examined.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit/No Credit.
+Units: 1.0.

 EDS 267A.
-Advanced Studies in Special Education-Seminar I. For candidates accepted into the Level II Alternative Option Program; skills for inservice training, working with paraprofessionals, coordinating meetings, developing consensus, dealing with conflict and serving as part of collaborative teams; e-mail, use of Listproc and attendance at monthly seminars required; attaining and documenting competencies and developing portfolios related to outcomes of the Level II Mild/Moderate or Moderate/Severe Specialist Credential.
+Advanced Studies in Special Education - Seminar I. For candidates accepted into the Level II Alternative Option Program; skills for inservice training, working with paraprofessionals, coordinating meetings, developing consensus, dealing with conflict and serving as part of collaborative teams; e-mail, use of Listproc and attendance at monthly seminars required; attaining and documenting competencies and developing portfolios related to outcomes of the Level II Mild/Moderate or Moderate/ Severe Specialist Credential.
 Lecture.
 Corequisite: EDS 267B.
-3 units.
+Units: 3.0.

 EDS 267B.
 Advanced Studies in Special Education Seminar I Laboratory.
 Will be a synthesis and application of course content (EDS 267A) in a setting(s) for students who receive special education services.
 The 3-unit lab section requires approximately 90 hours of related field-based and/or on-the-job activities.
 E-mail/Internet access required.
 Corequisite: EDS 267A.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit/No Credit.
+Units: 3.0.

 EDS 268A.
 Advanced Studies in Special Education-Seminar II.
-For candidates accepted into the Level II Alternative Option Program; skills for ongoing individualized assessment and curriculum adaptation to meet needs of diverse populations and advanced skills for behavioral management in inclusive settings; email, use of Listproc and attendance at monthly seminars required; attaining and documenting competencies and developing portfolios related to outcomes of the Level II M/M or M/S Specialist Credentials; individualized planning for candidates who are selfdirected and committed to self improvement.
+For candidates accepted into the Level II Alternative Option Program; skills for ongoing individualized assessment and curriculum adaptation to meet needs of diverse populations and advanced skills for behavioral management in inclusive settings; e-mail, use of Listproc and attendance at monthly seminars required; attaining and documenting competencies and developing portfolios related to outcomes of the Level II M/M or M/S Specialist Credentials; individualized planning for candidates who are self-directed and committed to self improvement.
 Lecture.
 Corequisite: EDS 268B.
-3 units.
+Units: 3.0.

 EDS 268B.
 Advanced Studies in Special Education Seminar II Laboratory.
 Synthesis and application of course content (EDS 268A) in a setting(s) for students who receive special education services.
-The 3-unit lab section requires approximately 90 hours of related fieldbased and/or on-the-job activities.
+The 3-unit lab section requires approximately 90 hours of related field-based and/or on-the-job activities.
 E-mail/internet access required.
 Corequisite: EDS 268A.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit/No Credit.
+Units: 3.0.

 EDS 269A.
 Collaborative Strategies for Inclusive Practice.
 For candidates seeking to meet Special Education CCTC requirements for Level 2 (Induction) Multiple or Single Subject Teaching Credentials.
 Candidates must demonstrate skills for ongoing IDEA and State mandates, curriculum adaptation to meet individual needs, and advanced skills for behavioral management in inclusive settings.
 All activities will be tied to attaining and documenting CCTC Level 2 special education standards through individual portfolios.
 Assignments will be designed to emphasize an interdisciplinary perspective to collaborative problem solving.
 E-mail/Internet access required.
 Prerequisite: CCTC Preliminary Multiple or Single Subject credential.
-Sacramento State graduate status or CCE/Open University enrollee.
+Graduate status or CCE/Open University enrollee.
 Corequisite: EDS 269B.
-2 units.
+Units: 2.0.